Lazyjimpressions/ourvidz-worker/SYSTEM_SUMMARY.md

 ---

-**🎯 This summary provides the frontend API with complete context of the current OurVidz Worker system structure, capabilities, and integration patterns including I2I pipeline and thumbnail generation.**
+**🎯 This summary provides the frontend API with complete context of the current OurVidz Worker system structure, capabilities, and integration patterns including I2I pipeline, thumbnail generation, and pure inference chat worker architecture as of August 31, 2025.**